ibm-cloud-architecture/eda-quickstarts/quarkus-reactive-kafka-producer/README.md

 quarkus dev
 ```

-* As before validate the GET /orders and then POST.
+* As before validate the GET /orders and then do POST with one order.